212.4. Security tasks

 enabled: Determines whether or not the filter is turned on.

 port: The port Fail2ban should be referencing in regards to the service.
 If using the default port, then the service name can be placed here.
 If using a non-traditional port, this should be the port number.
-For example, if we move our SSH port to 3456, ew would replacesshwith3456.
+For example, if we move our SSH port to 3456, ew would replace

-filter: The name of the file located in/etc/fail2ban/filter.dthat contains the failregex information used to parse log files appropriately.
-The.confsuffix need not be included.
+/etc/fail2ban/filter.dthat contains the failregex information used to parse log files appropriately.
+The.confsuffix need not be included.logpath: Gives the location of the service’s logs.

-maxretry: Will override the globalmaxretryfor the defined service.findtimeandbantimecan also be added.
+maxretry: Will override the global

-action: This can be added as an additional setting, if the default action is not suitable for the jail.
-Additional actions can be found in theaction.dfolder.
+maxretryfor the defined service.findtimeandbantimecan also be added.action: This can be added as an additional setting, if the default action is not suitable for the jail.
+Additional actions can be found in the

 Failregexs